EURO 2024

 Granit Xhaka: Xabi Alonso 2.0

-Xhaka’s influence on play will make his coach, in particular, very happy.
-That’s not just because Alonso and his team are benefiting hugely as a result, but because he’ll see a lot of himself as a player in how Xhaka goes about things on the pitch.
+Xhaka’s influence on play made his coach, in particular, very happy.
+That’s not just because Alonso and his team benefitted hugely as a result, but because Alonso saw a lot of himself as a player in how Xhaka went about things on the pitch.

-And it’s, therefore, no surprise to hear that the pair are similar on the touchline.
-Xhaka is currently working towards his UEFA A Licence at Union Nettetal, around an hour away from Leverkusen.
-His training sessions are very much reminiscent of how Alonso instructs his Werkself team.
+It was therefore no surprise to hear that Xhaka was working towards his UEFA A Licence at Union Nettetal, around an hour away from Leverkusen.
+There, hiw training sessions were very much reminiscent of how Alonso instructs his Werkself team.

 Watch: Xhaka the coach